makazano/WhatTheHack/xxx-MultimodalityRAG/Coach/Solution-01.md

 - They may also mention possible **real-time updates** to the data or model.

 - Finally, look out for any mention of **data governance or security**, especially since images may contain sensitive info or the sales data might be confidential.

+  ## Code
+  Please see indexing-imagevectoronly.pynb for suggested solution